 A great choice for bath, beach, and beyond, Ettitude towels are OEKO-Tex 100 certified, moisture-wicking, super soft, and have handy hook loops for easy hanging.
 The towels are pre-washed and packaged in a reusable drawstring bag made using recycled water bottles.

 The collection also boasts a waffle hair towel and a hooded waffle towel perfect for babies.
 These towels can be machine washed cold on a gentle setting and can be dried on low or line dried.
-They get softer over time and more absorbent too.
+As I can attest, these towels feel soft and springy, are super absorbent, dry really fast without getting musty like cotton towels, and actually get softer over time.
+They also look great!

 Coyuchi is one of my go-to brands as the company consistently produces high quality eco-friendly products.
 Their towel collection is no exception, made from 100% certified organic cotton and created using a zero-waste water recycling method.
 My top choice is the Air Weight towel set which is super affordable for a 6-piece set, can be paired with a matching bath mat, and is durable, luxurious, absorbent, and available in several colors to nicely complement your bathroom aesthetic.